Currency of Ecuador: Coin

-To mint the cóndor, the government sold 3 million sucres in silver coin (all the half-sucre coins and all the foreign silver that it had taken from circulation in southern Ecuador).
+To mint the cóndor, the government sold 3 million sucres in silver coins (all the half-sucre coins and all the foreign silver that it had taken from circulation in southern Ecuador).
 The cóndor was minted at Birmingham and issued through the private banks Banco Comercial y Agrícola and Banco del Ecuador.

 1914–1927 Sucre (unconvertible paper)

 History

-The gold standard was suspended in 1914 and banknotes were declared unconvertible tender.
-The price of silver rose and its export was embargoed.
+The gold standard was suspended in 1914, and banknotes were declared unconvertible tender.
+The price of silver rose, and its export was embargoed.
 The exchange rate remained at par (2.055 per US$1) until 1918, when progressive depreciation set in.
 The government established a complete monopoly on foreign bills of exchange.
 Late in 1922 the free market rate fell to 5.405 per dollar.
 The government took draconian measures, requiring exporters to surrender foreign exchange earnings at a rate set by the Exchange Commission (3.60/US$).
-The government struggled with the foreign exchange problem until the sucre was finally stabilized in 1926 at 5 sucres per US dollar.
+The government struggled with the foreign exchange problem until the sucre was finally stabilized in 1926 at 5 sucres per U.S. dollar.

 The economic situation was disastrous, due in part to the fraud of the commercial banks, the most notorious of which was Banco Comercial y Agrícola's issue of notes in excess of the legal limit in the huge amount of 18 million sucres.
 The Junta de Gobierno produced by the July Revolution (Revolución Juliana, July 9, 1925) wished to create a central bank, despite violent opposition.
 There were then six banks of issue: del Ecuador, Commercial y Agricola, de Pichincha, Credito Agricola e Industrial, del Azuay, and the recently opened (1920) Banco de Descuento.